 All these three islands are typically Cycladic.
 Andros distinguishes for the elegant architecture and the lovely beaches.
-Tinos is a religious destination for the Orthodox due to the miracle-working icon of Virgin Mary, but it is also an island with traditional villages and relaxing atmosphere.
-Mykonos needs no special presentation: this is the second most popular Greek island with fabulous beaches, exciting nightlife and traditional style.
+Tinos is a religious destination for the Orthodox due to the miracle-working icon of the Virgin Mary, but it is also an island with traditional villages and a relaxing atmosphere.
+Mykonos needs no special presentation: this is the second most popular Greek island with fabulous beaches, exciting nightlife, and traditional style.

 From Lavrion to Kea island

-Only 1 hour ferry ride from the port of Lavrion, on the southernmost spot of Attica, is the beautiful island of Kea.
+Only 1-hour ferry ride from the port of Lavrion, on the southernmost spot of Attica, is the beautiful island of Kea.
 This island has not much opened to foreign travelers but it is a very frequent weekend destination for the Athenians, many of whom have holiday homes there.
 Although administratively it belongs to the complex of Cyclades, it does not have evident Cycladic style.
-Its colors are earthy and the nature is green and not barren.
+Its colors are earthy and nature is green and not barren.